 Ulysses’ goals help you keep track of your writing progress.
 You can set a goal of 50,000 words for your NaNoWriMo novel project, for example.
 You can use goals to stick with determined character limits and deadlines or to trim the length of blog posts or speeches.
-Goals may even support you to build a daily writing habit.
+Goals may even help you start a daily writing habit.

 Goals can measure your progress according to the following metrics: